Uncover-F/andy-router/README.md

 2. **Configure Bot Profile**:
    Copy the json config (or merge its settings) into the `profiles/` directory of your Mindcraft-CE project (e.g., `profiles/profile.json`).

    > The `"name"` field in your profile JSON must exactly match the Minecraft username of the account your bot is using.
-Change `"andy-router"` in the template to your bot's actual in-game name to avoid communication issues.
+Change `"andy"` in the template to your bot's actual in-game name to avoid communication issues.

 3. **Launch the Bot**:
    Run the bot from the Mindcraft-CE project directory using the `--profiles` flag: